 Budget deficit to hit record $3.3T due to virus, recession

-WASHINGTON (AP) — The federal budget deficit is projected to hit a record $3.3 trillion due to COVID-19 costs and the recession, the Congressional Budget Office said Wednesday.
+(WASHINGTON (AP) - The federal budget deficit is projected to hit a record $3.3 trillion as huge government expenditures to fight the coronavirus and to prop up the economy have added more than $2 trillion to the federal ledger,

-That’s more than triple the 2019 shortfall.
-The deficit projection was attributed to the coronavirus disruption of the economy and the cost of legislation enacted by Congress in response to the pandemic.

 Copyright 2020 The Associated Press.
 All rights reserved.